treelogic-swe/email-scraper/README.md

 This is useful, for example, for having billing information written to a database from a service that sends e-mail notification of payment received, but offers no programmatic api for obtaining the data.

+Can be used from the command line or programmatically, as described below in the "Usage" section.

 # Prerequisites

   * NodeJS.
 See `engines` field in the file `./package.json` for details on the version.